Muzietto/es6-lambda-calculus/README.md

     def SELF_APPLY = λs.(s s)
     var SELF_APPLY = s => s(s)

-this function has a very strange, rather unique characteristic: if you try with paper and pencil the next equation, you will verify that:
+this function has a very strange, rather unique characteristic: if you try with paper and pencil the next expression, you will verify that:

     (SELF_APPLY SELF_APPLY) = (λs.(s s) λs.(s s)) = ... = (SELF_APPLY SELF_APPLY)